 Women actively took part in many of the future movements for freedom of Iran and repossession of their human rights from Arabs.
 Women were the most oppressed segment of Iranian society by the Arabs and they were a significant part of the many Revolutionary Movements of Iran including the Sanbad movement in Neyshabour of Khorasan (Northeast of Iran), Ostadsis’ movement in Sistan (Southeast of Iran), Moqanna’ and Sarbedaran movement in Khorasan (Northeast of Iran), and Babak Khoramdin’s movement in Azerbaijan (Northwest of Iran).

-820 C.E. -.
+Arab rule over Persia began to diminish.
 The Arabs ruled parts of Iran for some 80 years, before local Persian princes emerged in Sajestan and Khorassan.
-It was indeed the darkest chapter of Iran’s history and has been compared to a nightmare associated with the moans of widows and orphans, “a dark night of silence that was interrupted only by the hoot of owls and the harsh sound of thunder”.
-Finally the .
-Various local : the Tahirids (821–873), Saffarids (867–903), Samanids (873–999), Ziyarids (928–1077) and Buyids (945–1055).
+It was indeed the darkest chapter of Iran’s history and has been compared to a nightmare associated with the moans of widows and orphans, a dark night of silence that was interrupted only by the hoot of owls and the harsh sound of thunder.
+Finally the Arabs were driven out of Persia.
+Various local Persian monarchs rose to power: the Tahirids (821–873), Saffarids (867–903), Samanids (873–999), Ziyarids (928–1077) and Buyids (945–1055).

 The lost ancient Persian language was restored and it soon blossomed into one of the most poetic languages of the world.
 The Samanids were the first to adopt Persian as the official language of their court.
 Once again, Persia became a world center for art, literature and science.
-It was renowned for the impulse that it gave to Iranian national sentiment and learning.
-All the cultural, scientific and philosophical advances of the so-called Islamic world came out of Iran, and were advanced by Iranian minds.
-And so these advances were not Islamic, but Persian.
+It was renowned for the impulse that it gave to Persian national sentiment and learning.
+All the cultural, scientific and philosophical advances of the so-called Islamic world came out of Persia, these advancements were not Islamic, but Persian.

 For centuries Arabs has tried to destroy our culture, our language, science, poetry, literature, philosophy, religion, race, traditions, celebrations, music, arts and of course our Calendar.
 They never fully succeeded!
 Wake up Persia!

 For us, there is no going back to the superstitions of the distant past.
-There is only the future, where Pan-Iranism, Atheism, Equalism, Democracy & Freedom awaits us...
-Today, there are an estimated 226 million Iranic people and Persian speakers worldwide.
+There is only the future, where Atheism, Equalism, Democracy & Freedom awaits us...

 For millenniums when invaders came to Persia, the Iranians never become the invaders; the invaders became Iranians.
-Their conquerors were said to have “gone Persian,” like Alexander, who, after laying waste to the vanquished Persia, adopted its cultural and administrative practices, took a Persian wife: Princess Roxana, and ordered thousands of his troops to do the same in a mass wedding.
+Their conquerors were said to have gone Persian.
 Persians seem particularly proud of their capacity to get along with others by assimilating compatible aspects of the invaders’ ways without surrendering their own; a cultural elasticity that is at the heart of their Persian identity.